lgreski/datasciencectacontent/markdown/cleaningData-sqldfDriver.md

       options(sqldf.driver="SQLite")

-She also noted that she had installed MySQL on her computer, in addition to the R libraries required for `sqldf()`, which makes it likely that the error was caused by `sqldf()` attempting to use the `RMySQL` driver, which requires a MySQL database to exist in order to function correctly.
+She also noted that she had installed MySQL on her computer, in addition to the R libraries required for `sqldf()`.
+This means that the error was most likely caused by `sqldf()` attempting to use the `RMySQL` driver, which requires a MySQL database to exist in order to function correctly.

 # Conclusion